MrSethT/jeopardy/README.md

 # 🏟️ Jeopardy! – A Trivia Game in HTML

-An interactive trivia game built using vanilla html and JavaScript inspired by the TV show **"Jeopardy"**.
+An interactive trivia game built using vanilla html and JavaScript inspired by the TV show **"Jeopardy!"**.
 The game is built as a board of clue tiles

 ---